GRAMOPHONES and PHONOGRAPHS

 The Gramophone is in very good physical and mechanical condition and has just been serviced by a specialist Gramophone engineer who has removed, cleaned and repacked the mainspring in modern grease ready for many more decades of use.

-Please take into account this Gramophone is 55 years old and was a domestic item for general entertainment in the home (and picnics) hence there will be minor imperfections.
+Please take into account this Gramophones age and it was a domestic item for general entertainment in the home (and picnics) hence there will be minor imperfections.

 HMV Model 102 Black Portable Gramophone